dynobo/keyhint/README.md

 ```
 Application Options:
   -h, --hint=HINT-ID                      Show hints by specified ID
   -d, --default-hint=HINT-ID              Hint to show in case no hints for active application were found
+  -a, --accent-color=css color string     Accent color, used e.g. for section titles
   -v, --verbose                           Verbose log output for debugging
   --display=DISPLAY                       X display to use
 ```

 ## Configuration